shibing624/CodeAssist/README.md

 ```

 ## License
-This repository is licensed under the [Apache-2.0 License](LICENSE).
+This repository is licensed under the [The Apache License 2.0](LICENSE).

 Please follow the [Attribution-NonCommercial 4.0 International](https://github.com/nlpxucan/WizardLM/blob/main/WizardCoder/MODEL_WEIGHTS_LICENSE) to use the WizardCoder model.